SeismicSoundLab/academic-kickstart/content/learningunits/4_humaninducedeqs/index.md

 However, the extraction of geothermal energy, a CO2-free resource, also produces earthquakes, but with minimal risk of groundwater contamination, and the scale is far smaller, in area and magnitude.

-Geysers geothermal field in Northern California:
+Here is a similar movie from The Geysers geothermal field in Northern California, the largest actively producing field in the world, generating about 800 MW of electricity:
 {{< vimeo 259106314 >}}

-All energy production comes with costs and risks to society, but how do we focus our concerns on the proper ones.
+All energy production comes with costs and risks to society, but how do we focus our concerns on the proper ones?

+[more coming soon]